MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/user-management-overview.md

 ### Sample Scenario 1

-Let's say there is a company in South Africa which has employees located across the country who are required to be trained and up-skilled regularly.
+Let's say there is a company in South Africa which has employees located across the country/region who are required to be trained and up-skilled regularly.

 - To effectively manage and train their geographically distributed workforce, the company can decide to create **Groups** based on their office locations such as Cape Town, Johannesburg, Port Elizabeth, etc.